tumut/B-Trees/README.md

 ## Usage

-Use either of the following commands with the executable:
+Usage of the program is based on following commands:

 * `$ <exec-name> upload <input>`